• Skip to primary navigation

 – Identify the social media platforms your new audience is on so you can be visible to them.

-Now that you have gained clarity on your goals, new audience, where they are online and how your current brand is perceived and where is the gap, forming a communication strategy is critical.
+Now that you have gained clarity on your goals, new audience, where they are online, how your current brand is perceived, and where the gap is, forming a communication strategy is critical.
 First, it’s important to understand how you can position your value swiftly and succinctly to those that need to know you.
 When someone is viewing your digital footprint, you want to be able to quickly convey your brand value so that it resonates with a future employer.

 What to include in your positioning statement: